jknox13/flithic/README.rst

 (insert shields here)

 -------------

 **FlItHiC** - (short description)

-FlItHiC is a tool that aims to be...
+FlItHiC is a tool that aims to be (more)

 The problems FlItHic seeks to solve are: